Lord Callanan, Minister of State for Exiting the European Union, has made the following statement:

 Presentation of the priorities of the Finnish presidency

-Finland took up the EU presidency from 1 July and will hold it until 31 December.
-The presidency will deliver a presentation on its priorities which include: strengthening common values and the rule of law; making the EU more competitive and socially inclusive; strengthening the EU’s position as a global leader in climate action; and protecting the security of citizens comprehensively.
+The presidency delivered a presentation on its priorities for the next six months.
+The overarching priorities include strengthening common values and the rule of law; making the EU more competitive and socially inclusive; strengthening the EU’s position as a global leader in climate action; and protecting the security of citizens comprehensively.
+Other issues to be discussed throughout 2019 in the GAC format include the MFF, rule of law, enlargement and hybrid threats.

-Ministers will discuss the implementation of the new EU strategic agenda 2019-24.
-The strategic agenda sets the overarching priorities for the next institutional cycle and it was adopted by the European Council on 20 June 2019.
-The priority areas are: protecting citizens and freedoms; developing the EU’s economic base: the European model for the future; building a climate-neutral green, fair and inclusive future; and promoting Europe’s interests and values in the world.
+Ministers discussed the implementation of the new EU strategic agenda 2019-24.
+The strategic agenda was adopted by the European Council on 20 June 2019 and will guide the overarching priorities for the next institutional cycle.
+The priority areas are: protecting citizens and freedoms; developing a strong and vibrant economic base; building a climate-neutral green, fair and social Europe; and promoting European interests and values on the global stage.

-The Commission will provide a further update on the rule of law in Poland.
-This follows the recent judgment of the European Court of Justice (ECJ) on Poland’s Supreme Court law.
+The Commission provided a further update on the rule of law in Poland.
+This followed the recent judgment of the European Court of Justice (ECJ) on Poland’s Supreme Court law.